DLF Ltd (NSE: DLF) Q3 2026 Earnings Call dated Jan. 23, 2026

 Presentation:

-Ladies and gentlemen, good day and welcome to DLF Limited’s Q3FY26 earnings conference call.
-We have with us today on the call Mr. Ashok Tyagi, Managing Director, DLF Ltd. Mr. Sriram Khattar, Vice Chairman and Managing Director, Rental Business Mr. Akash Ohri, Managing Director and Chief Business Officer and Mr. Badil Bagri Group, CFO, DLF Ltd. As a reminder, all participant lines will be in the listen only mode and there will be an opportunity for you to ask questions after the presentation concludes.
-Should you need assistance during the conference call, please signal an operator by pressing Star then zero on your Touchstone phone.
+Ladies and gentlemen, good day, and welcome to DLF Limited’ Q3 FY ’26 Earnings Conference Call.
+We have with us today on the call Mr. Ashok Tyagi, Managing Director, DLF Limited; Mr. Sriram Khattar, Vice Chairman and Managing Director, Rental Business; Mr. Aakash Ohri, Managing Director and Chief Business Officer; and Mr. Badal Bagri, Group CFO, DLF Limited.
+[Operator Instructions] And there will be an opportunity for you to ask questions after the presentation concludes.
+[Operator Instructions]

-Badal BagriChief Financial Officer
+Badal Bagri — Group Chief Financial Officer

-Supported by these strong collections, our net surplus cash generation for the nine month period was 6432 crores exceeding the entire cash generated in the last fiscal.
+Supported by these strong collections, our net surplus cash generation for the nine month period was INR6432 crores exceeding the entire cash generated in the last fiscal.
 The performance highlights a disciplined focus on cash flows as a core metric of value creation.
 As a direct outcome of the strong cash generation, we have achieved our goal of zero gross debt in the development business ahead of our estimated timelines.
-Our balance sheet remains extremely robust with gross cash of approximately 11,600 crores of which the VRERA balance would be 10,400 crores.
+Our balance sheet remains extremely robust with gross cash of approximately INR11,600 crores of which the VRERA balance would be INR10,400 crores.
 Recognizing the sustained improvement in our business, ICRA upgraded our credit rating to AA with a stable outlook following Crystal’s upgrade in the previous quarter.

-EBITDA stood at 848 crores a year over year growth of 39% profit after tax before exceptional items at 1252 crores reflecting a growth of 29% year over year.
-Reported profit after tax of 1207 crores, a 14% growth year over year.
-Now I’ll hand over to Sham to give the highlights of our annuity business.
+Few financial highlights of the Quarter Our consolidated revenue stood at INR2,479 crores, a growth of 43% year-on-year.
+EBITDA stood at INR848 crores a year-over-year growth of 39%.
+Profit after tax before exceptional items at INR1,252 crores reflecting a growth of 29% year-over-year.
+Reported profit after tax of INR1,207 crores, a 14% growth year-over-year.

-Sriram KhattarVice Chairman and Managing Director
+Sriram Khattar — Vice Chairman & Managing Director

-Maybe it goes to August and September.
-Beginning in downtown Chennai we have the construction on the fourth and fifth tower are going full speed.
-We have re engaged with the international architects and redone the Promenade which is in the center of these five buildings and I dare say it’s come out to be extremely nice and good in this also we in tower four and five which is three and a half million we have already leased 450,000 square feet and negotiations are on for further leasing in downtown here and downtown there.
-Therefore, as we stand today, our stock in our existing buildings is quite low.
+In Downtown Chennai, we have the construction on the fourth and fifth tower are going full speed.
+We have reengaged with the international architects and redone the Promenade, which is in the center of these five buildings.
+And they say, it’s come out to be extremely nice and good.
+In this also, we — in Tower 4 and 5, which is 3.5 million, we have already leased 450,000 square feet.
+And negotiations are on for further leasing in Downtown here, in Downtown there.

-It’s now down to about one and a half odd percentage.
-And therefore the leasing in the next year will be restricted to either the midterm expiries that happen, the nine year renewals and the new build out that is still in place.
 In retail, the consumption in the last quarter was much better than the consumption in the corresponding quarter in the previous calendar year.
-We have met our budgets in terms of our NOI and in terms of our other activity, the occupancy continues to be 97, 98%.
-The three new malls which are all in the books of DLF two of them, Midtown Plaza and Summit Plaza are now 95%, 96% leased fit outs are going on and within the next three months we should open both these malls.
+We have met our budgets in terms of our NOI and in terms of our other activity.
+The occupancy continues to be 97% and 98%.
+The three new malls, which are all in the books of DLF, two of them, Midtown Plaza and Summit Plaza are now 95%, 96% leased.
+Fit-outs are going on.
+And within the next three months, we should open both these malls.

-Prominade Goa the leasing has commenced and I’m saying it with some cautious optimism that the initial response has been very heartening.
-And we have the first mover advantage there.
-We have the advantage of creating the best mall in that entire region.
-And we, we are reasonably confident that we make a big success of it.
-The construction on Mall of India Gurgaon is progressing along with the other towers and offices.
-And there is good progress being made there in NOIDA, Data Center 2 as we call it, which is the third building.
-We have the rent commencement of that also in this quarter.
+Promenade, Goa, the leasing has commenced, and I’m saying it with some cautious optimism that the initial response has been very heartening, and we have the first mover advantage there.
+We have the advantage of creating the best mall in that entire region, and we are reasonably confident that we’ll make a big success of it.

-And construction on Data Center 3 is going on in full swing.
+The construction on Mall of India, Gurgaon, is progressing along with the other towers and offices, and there is good progress being made there.
+In Noida, Data Center 2, as we call it, which is the third building, we have the rent commencement of that also in this quarter, and construction on Data Center 3 is going on in full swing.
 We continue to create lead in the area of ESG and in sustainability and fire safety.
-We became the world leaders again by the swords of honor received from the British Safety Council.
-We have also got platinum rating for wired score for a number of our buildings.
-And now we are the largest portfolio in the world.
+We became the world leaders, again, by the Sword of Honour received from the British Safety Council.
+We have also got a Platinum rating for Wiredscore for a number of our buildings.
+And now, we are the largest portfolio in the world.

-Badal BagriChief Financial Officer
+Badal Bagri — Group Chief Financial Officer

-Okay, we can take the questions now.
+Okay.
+We can take your questions now.

 Questions and Answers: